kfelds1/Final_Project/README.md

-# Final Project Database Creation
+# Final Project Database

 # Objective
-Generation of a database to be able to analyse the college completion rates and efficiency measures for institutions across the United States, based on a dataset compiled by Jonathan Ortiz (https://www.kaggle.com/datasets/thedevastator/college-completion-and-efficiency-measures-for-u).
+Generation of a database in order to analyse the college completion rates and efficiency measures for institutions across the United States, based on a dataset compiled by Jonathan Ortiz.

 # Dataset
+Dataset was downloaded from the following website: https://www.kaggle.com/datasets/thedevastator/college-completion-and-efficiency-measures-for-u under the CC0: Public Domain licence.
-Detailed information about the dataset can be found here: [README](https://github.com/kfelds1/Final_Project/blob/9a4af7b1e13e7d53d938cf0289569e0474e35b69/README.txt)
+Detailed information about the dataset can be found here: [README](https://github.com/kfelds1/Final_Project/blob/9a4af7b1e13e7d53d938cf0289569e0474e35b69/README.txt).
+Dataset contains four (4) csv tables ([archive.zip](https://github.com/kfelds1/Final_Project/blob/6b38d0e19ebf20343cb548641279730aa7440c88/archive.zip)):
+- TABLE 1: cc_institution_details
+- TABLE 2: cc_institution_grads
+- TABLE 3: cc_state_sector_details
+- TABLE 4: cc_state_sector_grads

 ### Source
 Briefly, dataset contains graduation data and trends for 3,800 degree-granting institutions in the United States (excluding territories) that reported a first-time, full-time degree-seeking undergraduate cohort, had a total of at least 100 students at the undergraduate level in 2013, and awarded undergraduate degrees between 2008 and 2013.